Why I'm So Proud Meghan Markle Made The Royal Wedding Unapologetically Black

 ”

-I've talked a lot about why it's meaningful not just to me but to popular culture that Markle is black, both in stories and in conversations.
-Many people have asked why, if we want race to no longer be a factor in spaces like the palace, I choose to talk so much about Markle's race, especially when she's gotten so much flak for it.
+I've talked a lot about why it's meaningful not just to me, but to popular culture that Markle is Black, both in stories and in conversations.
+Many people have asked why, if we want race to no longer be a factor in spaces like the palace, I choose to talk so much about Markle's race, especially when she's gotten so much flack for it.
 Shouldn't we just call her a princess?
-Why does she have to be a black princess?
-But before this royal wedding, girls like me — and Markle's mother, and the women in the Kingdom Choir — had never been included in fairytale visions of royalty.
-Yesterday, however, black women, biracial women, marginalised women, and women who are simply other went from outsiders to having a seat at the royal table — in front of millions of people.
+Why does she have to a Black princess?
+But before this Royal Wedding, girls like me — and Markle's mother, and the women in the Kingdom Choir — had never been included in fairy tale visions of royalty.
+Yesterday, however, Black women, biracial women, marginalized women, and women who are simply other went from outsiders to having a seat at the royal table — in front of millions of people.

 So yes, Meghan Markle's mere existence in the royal family is revolutionary.
-But as both a black woman, a biracial woman, and a woman, period, I am bursting with pride at the way she is indeed realising the magnitude of her actions and using her overwhelmingly large new platform to create change.
-Including not just a black bishop, but a gospel choir at the royal wedding felt like a very deliberate nod from Prince Harry, yes, but particularly from Markle to the rest of the world.
+But as both a Black woman, a biracial woman, and a woman, period, I am bursting with pride at the way she is indeed realizing the magnitude of her actions and using her overwhelmingly large new platform to create change.
+Including not just a Black bishop, but a gospel choir at the royal wedding felt like a very deliberate nod from Prince Harry, yes, but particularly from Markle to the rest of the world.
 To me, it felt like Markle was sending a very powerful and very personal message to girls like us.
 It felt as though she were saying: No one can define our identities for us.
 No one can force us to choose one side or the other.
-No one can say that we don't belong, or that we don't deserve fairytale moments.
+No one can say that we don't belong, or that we don't deserve fairy tale moments.

 Advertisement